 Black hat link building techniques are gone for good.
 Welcome to the new age of content marketing.
 With the practices described above, you will seamlessly increase your site’s authority, create awareness, and get a lot of natural links.

 Just so you don’t forget, the key takeaways of this post are:

 - Create evergreen vital content on your blog

 - Collaborate with niche-specific influencers

 With this approach, you’ll not only keep Google happy but also get a consistent stream of traffic.

 Our Clients Love us because we never compromise on these

-Jamil is an Assistant Manager Organic Search at Cloudways - A SEO friendly hosting Platform.
+Jamil is an Organic Search Manager at Cloudways - A SEO friendly hosting Platform.
 He has 14 years experience in SEO, and is passionate about Digital Marketing and Growth Optimization.
 Jamil is a Minimalist, Observer, Loves Nature, Animals, Food, Cricket & Mimicking :)